 Cover basil with olive oil then freeze.

 I often work with lots of fresh basil at one time and I end up using all of my ice cube trays to do this.
-The easiest way to freeze fresh basil in olive oil is to use a silicone based ice cube tray.
+If I can't fit all of the basil in then I just plan another meal like my passata tomato soup or Polpettone to use it up 🙂

-Once the olive oil is in its frozen state, you can easily pop the frozen basil and olive oil cubes right out.
+Using silicone ice cube trays is a time saver when making freezing basil in oil.
+You can easily find these trays online for really cheap.
 If you are using a regular ice cube tray, you will need to run a sharp knife along the edges of the frozen olive oil to help it release from the tray.
+Trust me, the silicone trays are going to be much easier to use.

 Variations